Bridget Moynahan: Film and TV

-Breakthrough

 Moynahan made her feature-film debut in the 2000 comedy-drama Coyote Ugly as Rachel, a bartender and dancer in a wild New York bar, a role considered her breakthrough.
 She accepted the role because she "thought it was interesting that the whole movie revolved around five women…and my character was so strong and independent."
 The film received generally unfavorable reviews, but was a box-office success, earning $133 million worldwide.
 Her next role was a supporting role in 2001 film Serendipity as Hally, the fiancée of John Cusack's character.

 Moynahan worked opposite Ben Affleck and Morgan Freeman in the action film The Sum of All Fears, based on Tom Clancy's book of the same name.
 She played Dr. Catherine Muller, a love interest for Affleck's Jack Ryan.
-Dave Larsen of the Dayton Daily News reported the subplot involving Moynahan and Affleck was "the film's weakest point".
+Dave Larsen of the Dayton Daily News reported the subplot involving Moynahan and Affleck was "the film's weakest point."
 The film received ambivalent reviews, but was a commercial success, earning $193 million at the box office.
 Moynahan's next role was as a CIA trainee in The Recruit (2003).
-The movie was poorly received, with Mike Clark of USA Today calling it "a less-than-middling melodrama whose subject matter and talent never click as much as its credits portend".
+The movie was poorly received, with Mike Clark of USA Today calling it "a less-than-middling melodrama whose subject matter and talent never click as much as its credits portend."